 **Please note that this internship will evolve as Parents as Teachers National Center opportunities evolve.
 This intern experience description is not intended to limit the experience to items listed on this page.
 As the student identifies areas that he/she would like to grow in, we will make every effort to ensure that they gather the desired experience(s) necessary to be successful in their careers.

-Interested candidates should submit a cover letter and resume/curriculum vitae, along with names/contact information of three references, and salary requirements, to jobs@ParentsAsTeachers.org.
+Interested candidates should submit a cover letter and resume/curriculum vitae, along with names and contact information of three references, to jobs@ParentsAsTeachers.org.